 3. Amplified Bible (AMP)

-The Amplified Bible (AMP) is a literal translation of the Bible and was published in 1965.
-It was largely a revision of the American Standard Version (ASV) of 1901.
-The Amplified Bible was designed to “amplify” the text by using explanatory alternate readings to assist the reader in understanding what the Scripture really says.
+The Amplified Bible (AMP) is a word-for-word translation of the Bible that was designed to “amplify” the text by using explanatory alternate readings to assist the reader in understanding what the Scripture really says.

 4. English Standard Version (ESV)